Concordium/concordium.github.io/source/mainnet/net/desktop-wallet/accounts-desktop.rst

 In the account card in the accounts list, you can see the following information:

 .. image:: ../images/desktop-wallet/dw-acct-card-in-list.png
-   :alt: example of account card with information, baking icon, ledger icon shown
+   :alt: example of account card with information, validator icon, ledger icon shown

 -  The **Account Total** shows the total number of CCDs on the account, which includes the CCDs that are available and any staked CCDs or shielded CCDs.
 It also includes CCDs that are scheduled to be released to your account on a future date.